Chapter 1

 How does Google Vacation Rentals work?

-Featured accommodations will be accompanied by an image, its price per night, capacity, and number of rooms.
-Google allows users to adjust the start and end dates of the stay, the number of guests, and use filters such as “Best Rated”, “Economic” or “This Weekend” to refine searches.
+Featured accommodations will be accompanied by an image and their price per night, capacity, and number of rooms.
+Google allows users to adjust the start and end dates of the stay, the number of guests, and use filters such as “Best Rated,” “Economic,” or “This Weekend” to refine searches.

 Google Vacation Rentals Landing Page

-Yes, you read it right.
+Yes, you read it right!
 Google is not involved in the booking process.
 If your accommodation appears in GVR, guests interested in booking will be redirected to your website to complete their reservation.
-Getting commission-free, direct bookings will be easier than ever!
+Getting commission-free, direct bookings has never been easier!

 What are the benefits of Google Vacation Rentals?

-Perhaps we should ask the question the other way around.
+Perhaps we should ask this question the other way around.
 Is there any downside to appearing on Google Vacation Rentals, a free service that doesn’t prevent you from appearing on other platforms?

 The obvious answer is, on this occasion, also the correct one: no, of course not.
 We don’t know what will happen in the future, but appearing on GVR can only benefit you for now.
 Find out how in the following paragraphs.